 Also watch out for the “allow substitutes” box.
 Checking this means that they can change parts of your order if they’ve sold out, and replace it with something else, even more expensive items as replacements.
 You may not even notice it.

 One Way to Avoid the Tricks

 If you’re looking to avoid the supermarket tricks, at least some of them, one alternative is to shop online using Shop at Home (SAH) services.
-You can use Instacart or Peapod to shop your local supermarket and get it delivered to your door (or pick up at the store).
+You can use Instacart to shop your local supermarket and get it delivered to your door (or pick up at the store).
 Yes, there is a fee, but you may save that using discounts and by sticking to your list, plus you’re saving time.
 There are plenty of other good reasons to use SAH, including shopping for heavy items, avoiding bad weather, staying home with small children, or physical impairments that make it difficult to shop.
 It’s worth a try…look for new customer discounts!

-The bottom line is that grocery shopping is a key part of your budget, and weekly spending can actually make or break your budget too.
-In order to have a good chance of sticking to your monthly budget, food shopping is the most critical thing you must plan and control to be successful.
+The bottom line is that grocery shopping is a key part of your budget (usually 10% or more of it), and weekly spending can actually make or break your budget too.
+In order to have a good chance of sticking to your monthly budget, you must have a good plan for food shopping.
 It’s something you must do and you do it every week!